Skip to Content

 There are five qualified deductions that can be used to reduce annual income:

-Keep in mind that USDA income limits vary depending on the size of your family and location.
-They're also subject to change every year.
+Your adjusted annual income can't exceed 115% of the median income in your region.
+USDA income limits vary depending on the size of your family and location and are subject to change every year.

 Repayment Income